dwiprasetyawan/Formula1.50/README.md

 # Formula1.50 - Python Script for Formula 1 Information

-This Python script provides information related to Formula 1 races, driver standings, and constructor standings using the Ergast API.
+This is my final project to complete the CS50P Course.
+Formula1.50 is a Python script that provides information related to Formula 1 races, driver standings, and constructor standings using the Ergast API.
 The script presents a menu with various options, allowing the user to view different types of Formula 1 data.

 ## Prerequisites